mike-huls/helpy/README.md

 init package                    prepares the current folder for a python package init fastapi                    prepares the current folder for a FastAPI project

-serve fastapi                   tries to spin up the current project as a fastapi project
+serve fastapi                   tries to spin up the current project as a fastapi project (-p PORT)

 docker build                    builds the image specified in the dockerfile docker run                      runs your image (port_host:port_container, -d for detached (default False), -e to pass .env file (default False)